-In 2017 Inmarsat achieved a CDP (formerly known as the Carbon Disclosure Project) score of B, maintaining our performance from 2016 and demonstrating that we are managing our environmental impact, as well as climate change-related business risks and opportunities.
+In 2018 Inmarsat achieved a CDP (formerly known as the Carbon Disclosure Project) score of B, maintaining our performance from the previous year and demonstrating that we are managing our environmental impact, as well as climate change related business risks and opportunities.

 As a satellite operator, Inmarsat has adopted the highest industry standards for mitigating space debris, including end-of-life graveyard manoeuvre plans for the disposal of satellites when they reach the end of their commercial life.

 We operate our satellites in geosynchronous orbit, which is approximately 36,000km above the Earth.
-This orbit has significantly less debris than a low earth orbit, which is approximately 700km above the earth and where several MSS operators have their satellite constellations.
+This orbit has significantly less debris than a low earth orbit (approximately 700km), where several MSS operators have their satellite constellations.

 We are a founding member of the Space Data Association (SDA), along with satellite operators Intelsat, SES and Eutelsat.
 By sharing data critical to the integrity of the space environment, we aim to make space operations safer and more reliable.